Ficool

 We identified cell structures in awkward silence until he asked if I had a boyfriend.

-He didn't talk after that.
+He didn't talk to me much after that.

 When the final bell rang, I bolted.